 But listen… when you believe in what a company is doing and the technology they’ve developed… drops in the share price just mean more opportunity.

-In the case of Rolls, the people who bought at 88 cents saw their shares go up more than 16-fold in value.
+In the case of Rolls, the people who bought at 88 cents saw their shares go up more than 16-fold in value over just three years.

 So yes, this is investing.
 Stocks can drop.